harshavardhanBOMMALATA/Linear-Regression/README.md

 ## 👤 Author – Harshavardhan Bommalata

-This project showcases the core concepts of machine learning with an emphasis on **Linear Regression**, designed for beginners to intermediate learners.
+This project showcases the core concepts of machine learning with an emphasis on **Linear Regression**, designed for beginners to advanced learners.
 It includes both theoretical explanations and practical coding with real-world datasets.

 For more content and updates, feel free to connect with me: